Master of Geographic Information Systems

 Students earn the MGIS degree by completing at least 35 credits worth of course work, including:

-- Either the Penn State Postbaccalaureate Certificate Program in GIS (11 credits) or GEOINT Graduate Certificate (12 or 13 credits), plus
+- The Penn State Certificate Program in GIS (11 credits), or the Geodesign Certificate (14 credits), or one of the GEOINT Certificates (11 or 13 credits), plus

 - A minimum of six 500-level or above graduate courses, including 583, 584, and 586, and